robertDouglass/on_upsun/content/posts/install-django-sqlite-upsun.md

 * [Support for many databases](https://docs.upsun.com/add-services.html#available-services), including PostgreSQL, MariaDB, MongoDB and others.
 * [Support for other neat services](https://docs.upsun.com/add-services.html#available-services) like Redis, OpenSearch, Kafka, and Vault.
 * Git-based deployment: the only way to deploy code to Upsun is through `git push`.
-* Instant clones of the entire infrastructure and their persistant data for the purpose of development and testing.
+* Instant clones of the entire environment, including persistant data, for the purpose of development and testing.
 * Automatic TLS certificates.
 * Blackfire.io integration for monitoring and profiling.
 * Sendgrid integration for sending mails.